YSTEMandChess/YSC-production/README.md

+DEV TEAM MEETINGS on SKYPE at 530 Pm MTN every Wednesday SECURITY TEAM MEETINGS on SKYPE at 1230 Pm MTN every Monday Search devin_1496 and send message for access to Team Chats, answer any questions, receive guidance, and Network.

 # Installation of the Development Environment
 To quick install the dev environment, use the script I have created called `setup.sh`.
 This should provide a good installation provided you type in your password a couple of time and are on ubuntu.